 Thank you for your interest in working with Wild Frontier Ecology.
-Any available vacancies are advertised below.
+Vacancies are listed below:

 Hours: Full time

 Contact name: Liz Maxim

 Contact number: 01328 864633

 Wild Frontier Ecology is an independent ecological consultancy based in Norfolk.
 We work with a wide range of clients including developers, NGOs, utilities and landowners.

 We have steadily built up a broad client base over the last few years, and are now hoping to fill a vacancy for a further experienced Ecologist to join our team.
 Currently the consultancy has nine permanent staff who work as a close-knit team to deliver a consistently high quality service across East Anglia and beyond.